Testing For Iodine Sufficiency In The Body

 Given that blood and urine measurements are not very good ways of determining the body’s sufficiency for iodine, we have to be a little more sophisticated to get an accurate picture of a person’s iodine status.

 To do this test, a person collects urine over a 24-hour period after consuming a known quantity of iodine/iodide, usually 50 mg.
 Although urine for the whole 24 hours is collected, only a small sample from this collection needs to be submitted to the laboratory.
 Based on the total urinary volume and the concentration of iodine in the sample that is analyzed the laboratory calculates the total amount of the 50 mg dose of iodine that was excreted in the urine.
-The percentage of the dose that is excreted helps guage how sufficient a person’s iodine stores are.
+The percentage of the dose that is excreted helps gauge how sufficient a person’s iodine stores are.
 The more deficient a body is, the more it will retain of a given dose of iodine.
 An arbitrary sufficiency level of 90% excretion of a standard test dose of 50 mg of iodine/iodide has been set by the developers of this test, Dr. Guy Abraham and his associates.
 Based on this criterion, nearly everyone in our modern society is deficient.

 Often a “spot test” which is just a random urinary iodine excretion test will be ordered at the same time as the 24-hour iodine “loading” test.
 These two measurements together can be very helpful.